ataylor89/Math2025/xor/README.md

 Addendum:
 1. The encrypted message is often called the cipher or the ciphertext.
 That's why I name my file cipher.txt when I write the encrypted message to a file.
 This also explains the origin of the word "decipher".
-2. XOR encryption is an example of symmetric key cryptography.
-RSA encryption, which we explore in a separate project, is an example of asymmetric key crytography, also called public key cryptography.
+2. XOR encryption is an example of symmetric key cryptography, which is also known as private key cryptography.
+In XOR encryption we have only one key, and it's a private key.
-3. In XOR encryption we have only one key, and it's a private key.
-In RSA encryption, we have two keys, a public key and a private key.
+3. RSA encryption, which we explore in a separate project, is an example of asymmetric key cryptography, which is also known as public key crytography.
+In RSA encryption we have two keys, a public key and a private key.